matee8/char_rnn/README.md

     predicted character probabilites and the true next character is quantified using a **sparse categorical cross-entropy loss function**.
--   **Optimization**: The model's internal parameters are iteratively adjusted to minimize this loss through an **Adam optimization algorithm**.
+-   **Optimization**: The model's internal parameters are iteratively adjusted to minimize this loss.
+The project supports multiple optimization
+    algorithms:

-    Adam adaptively tunes the learning rates for each parameter, promoting efficient convergence.
+    -   **Adam**: Adaptively tunes learning rates for each parameter.
+    -   **Nadam**: Incorporates Nesterov momentum into Adam for potentially improved convergence.

+    By default, the model used in the scripts uses the Nadam optimizer.

 -   **Performance metrics**: The model's predictive capability is evaluated using **accuracy**, which measures the proportion of correctly predicted next characters on a given dataset.